Zreče: Tourism

 The idea was to develop Rogla together with other tourist centres on Pohorje to offer a complete package with skiing, the spa resort at Zreče and agrotourism in the area.
 Thus in 1978 construction began on Hotel Dobrava in Zreče and of Hotel Planja on Rogla.
 Hotel Planja opened in 1980 with new ski lifts.
-In 1981 hotel Dobrava with 70 beds, a swimming pool and a new athletics-football stadium was completed.
 In 1981 the Dobrava Hotel with 70 beds, a swimming pool, and a new athletics-football stadium was completed.
 By the 1990s Rogla had a capacity of over 1,200 beds and ski lifts handling 12,200 skiers per hour.
 A new Dobrava Hotel with 160 new beds was opened in 2000 and between 2002 and 2004 four new chairlifts were constructed and artificial snow systems extended, making Rogla one of the ski centres in Slovenia with the best snow conditions and the longest ski season.

 In 2005, the town was twinned with Sedbergh in Cumbria, UK.
 The efforts of Sedbergh to find a twin town were featured in a BBC documentary, The Town That Wants A Twin and Zreče was the winning town.